The Unforgiven Dead by Fulton Ross

 You could have saved her.
 The refrain drives Angus to the seashore at dawn, where a girl lies on the unblemished sand.
 She wears a green cloak and cradles a corps creadha, a Highland voodoo doll.
 She has suffered a ritualistic, three-fold death—her head bludgeoned, her throat cut, and symbolically drowned.

 It is Faye Chichester, daughter of an American billionaire whose mission to reintroduce wolves to the Highlands has embroiled the village of Glenruig.
-But even as media and police swarm the area, that refrain—you could have saved her—echoes in all Angus’s thoughts.
+But even as the media and police swarm the area, that refrain—you could have saved her—echoes in all Angus’s thoughts.
 For he carries a burden, a blessing, a curse, a secret—dà-shealladh, the second sight of Gaelic lore.

 Gills MacMurdo, noted folklorist, academic, and Angus’s oldest friend, confirms what the dà-shealladh is warning.
-Just as Faye’s death was three-fold, so must the murder victims fulfil the ancient pattern.
+Just as Faye’s death was three-fold, so must the murder victims fulfill the ancient pattern.
 More will die, unless Angus does what he must—close his eyes and see.

 Reviewed by annieb123 on